HeidiHe/RecreatingThePast/README.md

 # RecreatingThePast
-a series of computational art project by class (link here)
+a series of computational art projects

 ## Week 1: Vera Molnar